open-ephys/gui-docs/source/Tutorials/Commutator.rst

 Automating Tether Commutation
 ==============================

+.. rubric:: Use the tabs to follow the tutorial with the Open Ephys Acquisition Board or ONIX

 ..  note::
     Following this tutorial requires a 3D capable headstage, an Open Ephys SPI commutator, and a 3D capable data acquisition system (e.g. a Gen 3